 Mahler conducting a rehearsal for the Munich premiere

 It is of course the scoring of the Symphony No.8 that gets the most attention.
 In addition to parts for eight vocal soloists, and large chorus and children’s chorus, he calls for a large contingent of offstage brass, organ, and a vastly expanded orchestra: quadrupled woodwinds, expanded brass sections, and a huge percussion battery, with an enlarged string section to balance.
 The Munich premiere of the eighth featured the largest ensemble Mahler had ever conducted— vocal soloists and a chorus of 850, with orchestra and offstage musicians bringing the total to slightly over 1,000—but he detested the title “Symphony of a Thousand.”
 The impresario Emil Gutmann had dreamed up the name as part of his publicity campaign for the premiere, and Mahler thought it worthy of only a Barnum & Bailey circus.
 This was the heyday of enormous orchestras.
-Both Mahler and Bruckner used in enlarged orchestras in their symphonies and a some of Strauss’s tone poems (notably Also sprach Zarathustra, Ein Heldenleben and Eine Alpensinfonie) use vastly expanded scoring.
+Both Mahler and Bruckner used enlarged orchestras in their symphonies and some of Strauss’s tone poems (notably Also sprach Zarathustra, Ein Heldenleben and Eine Alpensinfonie) use vastly expanded scoring.
 Strauss used an even larger orchestra in his Festive Prelude of 1913, and both this piece and the eighth are dwarfed by Schoenberg’s Gurre-Lieder, completed in 1911.
 In the eighth symphony, however, Mahler uses these huge forces for sheer overwhelming effect only a few times in the course of nearly 80 minutes of music, instead using them as a richly diverse palette, with which he paints the words that are the symphony’s inspiration.

 Though it is choral throughout, Part I has the outlines, in vastly expanded dimensions, of a traditional symphonic first movement.
 It begins with the great invocation Veni, creator spiritus (“Come, creator spirit”) in an almost sacred style—an exclamation that is used to impose order on the entire symphony.
 A long passage carried by soloists, beginning with the line imple superna gratia (“fill with grace from above those whom you have created”).
 An orchestral interlude leads to the plea Infirma nostri corporis (“Endow our weak bodies with eternal strength”).
 The development section, on the same lines, is carried at first by the orchestra and chorus and then by gradual entrance of the soloists.
 The climax of the movement comes with the choral Accende lumen (“inflame our senses with light”)—a recapitulation of the opening theme—and the densely scored music that follows.
 There is brief moment of reverent holding back at Qui Paraclitus (“You are known as the Comforter”) before a glorious fugal coda on Gloria Patri (“Glory be to God the Father”).

 Part II is a series of episodes that follow Goethe’s drama.
 Mahler sets the stage, “mountain gorges, forest, cliff, solitude,” with the longest purely orchestral section in the symphony, alternating pensive music above a long string tremolo with religious chorales from the brass.
 A more agitated passage introduces the Holy Anchorites.
 The next three panels create the wilderness scene for Faust’s redemption, the Anchorites building upon the theme of the introduction, and the Pater Ecstaticus (Ecstatic Father) and Pater Profundis (Deep Father) singing from above and below.
-(Goethe’s original had a Pater Seraphicus, singing from the “middle region.”)
+(Goethe’s original also had a Pater Seraphicus, singing from the “middle region.”)
 The second main section begins with choirs of angels who carry Faust’s soul upwards, where he finally meets with the last of the anchorites, Dr. Marianus (The Marian Doctor), and his joyful statement that “Here, the view is unobstructed.”
-Dr. Marianus and the chorus of angels invoke the Virgin, Mater Gloriosa, who appears.in a serene passage for strings and harp.
+Dr. Marianus and the chorus of angels invoke the Virgin, Mater Gloriosa, who appears in a serene passage for strings and harp.
 The next passage concerns the redemption of Gretchen, who died at the end of Part I of Faust, insane and hopeless after killing her own child.
-Here she is transformed into the character “Una Poententium” (a penitent), and three holy women intercede on her behalf: Magna Peccatrix (a great sinner) and Mulier Samaritana (a Samaritan woman) from episodes in the New Testament, and Maria Aegytiaca from the Acts of the Saints.
+Here she is transformed into the character “Una Poententium” (a penitent), and three holy women intercede on her behalf: Magna Peccatrix (a great sinner) and Mulier Samaritana (a Samaritan woman) from episodes in the New Testament, and Maria Aegyptica from the Acts of the Saints.
 The final act in this drama is the redemption of Faust himself, heralded by a chorus of blessed boys and Una Poententium.
 The dramatic peak—ironically, one of the most moving moments in the “Symphony of a Thousand” is also one of the most intimate— is the blessing sung by the Mater Gloriosa (the Virgin Mary) herself: “Come!
 Raise yourself to the highest spheres!”
 Her sentiment is echoed by Dr. Marianus and the angels, before a quiet orchestral passage ushers in the final Chorus Mysticus, a moment that clearly echoes the great choral entrance in Mahler’s “Resurrection” symphony.
 The eighth ends with a grand brass transformation of the opening theme.

 program notes ©2018 by J. Michael Allsen